MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

 - Copy and paste the file into the **Chat** window.

 When you share a file, it appears as a new window in the Dynamics 365 Guides user's space and a link to the file is shared in the chat.
 All call participants can [annotate a file](calling-annotations.md) displayed in the Dynamics 365 Guides user's space.
 Note, however, that Teams mobile users can only annotate in one-to-one calls.

-> [!Note]
-> After you share a file from Teams, only the Dynamics 365 Guides user can move, resize, or delete the file from their space.

 ### Use Teams mobile to share a file